-Of course, you can save money by becoming a rep, but you can also make money when you share the products, and opportunity, with others.
+Of course, you can save money by becoming a rep, but you can also make money when you share the products, and opportunities, with others.

 I think, when done right, MLMs are fine.
 Reps are basically paid salespeople who get rewarded for sharing products with others.